embark-project/EmbarkProject/README.md

 # EmbarkProject

-This project is developed using Python-Django
+This project is developing using Python-Django